HMC-Makerspace/MAKE/README.md

 ```
 and navigating to the MAKE directory.
 The password should be known by the Head Steward team.
 After logging in, run `git pull` to pull the changes from the repo.

 If you've made changes to any Python files, you'll need to restart the server by running ```screen -r make``` to reattach to the server screen.
-Run  ```python3 main.py --prod``` to start the server again, then press `CTRL + A`, let go, and then press `D`, to leave the screen running in the background.
-If no changes were made to Python files, the server will automatically restart with the new changes, and this step can be skipped.
+Run the build and start commands to reboot the server, then press `CTRL + A`, let go, and then press `D`, to leave the screen running in the background.
+In the future, `nodemon` should be used to automatically restart the server when changes are made.